KPRoche/quantum-raspberry-tie/README.md

 You will need to install the **qiskit library**
      https://github.com/QISKit/

-**IMPORTANT:** this new version does require the complete QISKit library, only this API library!
+**IMPORTANT:** this new version does require the complete QISKit library, not the simpler API library used before!
 Installing Qiskit and the SenseHat libraries on a Raspberry Pi can be quite complicated; I hope to add more information on the correct sequence of steps to do so.
 I have successfully installed everything on Raspbian _buster_ running berryconda (python 3.6.6), but it took a bit of work and required compiling

 If your Raspberry Pi has more than one version of Python installed, be sure to install the QISKit API library for your Python 3 interpreter!